PeterCamilleri/CX16/docs/vm_ip.md

 * Are there things we can trade off to improve the code?
 * How do we deal with banked RAM?
 Assuming that's a thing we're doing.

+Speaking of banked RAM, our study of the VM instruction pointer will be divided into two sections, one for the VM application in low ram and the other where it resides in banked, high ram.
+These correspond to options 1X and 2X in the [**sample VM layouts**](./vm_layouts.md).

 [Back to the Top](#the-vm-instruction-pointer)

 wip